boxcutter/oci/README.md

 Normally we just use the GitHub Actions pipelines that have been configured in `.github/workflows` to build these images.
 However, the scripts to build the container images in the `/bin` subdirectory can be used to build any image locally on your machine.
-For example, to build `ros-core-amd64`:
+For example, to build `ros-core`:

 ```bash
 # Make the current working directory the location of the Containerfile for the image you want to build